Skip to Content

 Source: Butterfly Conservation; UK Centre for Ecology & Hydrology; British Trust for Ornithology; Defra; Joint Nature Conservation Committee.

 The long-term decline of woodland butterflies is thought to be due to a lack of woodland management and loss of open spaces in woods.
-Species showing the greatest long-term declines in woodland include wall; small copper; small tortoiseshell; Essex/small skipper; and gatekeeper.
+Species showing the greatest significant long-term declines in woodland include wall; small copper; small tortoiseshell; small or Essex skipper; and gatekeeper.
 No species show a significant decline in the short term.
-Ringlet displayed the same trends in woodland as on farmland, increasing significantly in both habitats over the long term, but showing no significant change since 2016.
-No other woodland butterflies show a significant long-term increase and none show a significant increase over the short term.
+The ringlet displayed the same trends in woodland as on farmland, increasing significantly in both habitats over the long term, but showing no significant change since 2017.
+No other woodland butterflies show a significant long-term increase, and none show a significant increase over the short term.

 UK ‘all-species’ index

 Individual butterfly species fare differently within the overall declining long-term trend.
-Species in significant long-term decline across the UK include heath fritillary; wall; wood white; small tortoiseshell; white-letter hairstreak; and Lulworth skipper.
-No species showed a significant decline over the short term.
-Species displaying the greatest statistically significant increases over the long term include silver-spotted skipper; black hairstreak; large heath; ringlet; dark green fritillary; and silver-washed fritillary.
-Dark green fritillary also increased significantly over the short term as did silver-studded blue.
-Chalk hill blue increased significantly over the short term but showed no long-term change while grayling and grizzled skipper increased significantly over the short term but showed significant long-term declines.
+Species in significant long-term decline across the UK include heath fritillary; wall; wood white; small tortoiseshell; white-letter hairstreak; Lulworth skipper; grayling; small-pearl-bordered fritillary; pearl-bordered fritillary; high brown fritillary and white admiral.
+One species, silver-washed fritillary showed a significant decline over the short term.
+Species displaying the greatest statistically significant increases over the long term include silver-spotted skipper; black hairstreak; large heath; the ringlet; dark green fritillary; and silver-washed fritillary.
+Dark green fritillary also increased significantly over the short term.
+Chalk hill blue and dingy skipper both increased significantly over the short term but showed no long-term change.

-3. Figure C6ivb (the bar chart)shows the percentage of species within the indicator that have shown a statistically significant increase, a statistically significant decrease or no statistically significant change (little change).
+- Figure C6ivb (the bar chart) shows the percentage of species within the indicator that have shown a statistically significant increase, a statistically significant decrease or no statistically significant change (little change).

 Goals and Targets